Research Focus of PMB Scientists

 |Tasios Melis||Biofuels, Algae, Photosynthesis|

-Anastasios Melis studies the process of photosynthesis in plants, microalgae, cyanobacteria and photosynthetic bacteria.
-The Melis Lab pioneered the concept of “photosynthetic biofuels,” the direct production of fuels and related chemicals from photosynthesis.
-The lab was the first to discover that depriving microalgae of sulfur caused it to switch to hydrogen instead of oxygen evolution.
-Synthetic biology approaches in the Melis Lab enabled the heterologous production of terpene hydrocarbons and their derivatives in photosynthetic microorganisms.
+Professor Anastasios Melis studies the photosynthesis in plants, microalgae, cyanobacteria and photosynthetic bacteria.
+The Melis Lab pioneered the concept of “photosynthetic biofuels,” the direct production of biofuels from photosynthesis.
+The lab was the first to discover that depriving algae of sulfur caused it to produce hydrogen instead of oxygen.
+Numerous advances in biofuel development have been made by the Melis Lab.

 |Kris Niyogi||Regulation of Photosynthesis|